sagemath/sagecell/README.rst

 built-in Python web server.
 There are lots of other WSGI servers you could use as well.

-These instructions assume that Sage is installed and that it can be run using the command ``sage``.
+These instructions assume that Sage (version 4.7.2+) is installed and that it can be run using the command ``sage``.
+Earlier versions of Sage are not compatible.

 Dependencies
 ------------